RICAU-Net: Residual-block Inspired Coordinate Attention U-Net for Segmentation of Small and Sparse Calcium Lesions in Cardiac CT: Experiments and Results

 \subsection{Dataset}

 A total of 1,108 non-contrast cardiac CT scans were used in this study, acquired using four different scanners: SIEMENS, GE Medical Systems, PHILIPS, and TOSHIBA.
 The calcium lesions in the coronary arteries were manually annotated by five clinically trained specialists to create lesion-specific ground truth masks.
 The ground truth masks contained multiclass information on background, bone, CAC in LM, LAD, LCX, and RCA.
 A total of 612 CT scans from SIEMENS, GE Medical Systems, and Philips scanners were used for the training and validation sets.
 The training set (80\%) comprised 494 scans (484 subjects with CAC and 10 subjects without CAC), and the validation set (20\%) comprised 118 scans (112 subjects with CAC and 6 subjects without CAC).
 496 CT scans from TOSHIBA scanner were used for the test set, comprising 278 subjects with CAC and 218 subjects without CAC.
-All the CT scans had the same height and width dimensions ($512\times512$ pixel sizes).